-Ottawa University prohibits retaliation in any manner against anyone who, acting in good faith, has reported a suspected violation.
+Ottawa University prohibits retaliation in any manner against anyone who, acting in good faith, has reported a suspected violation or assists with an investigation.
 A person feeling retaliated against may file a written complaint with the University Compliance Officer or contact the Compliance Hotline service at 844-719-2846 or on the internet at www.ottawa.ethicspoint.com.
-A retaliation complaint that the University, after investigation, reasonably determines to be true will result in disciplinary action, including the possible termination of employment,
+A retaliation complaint that the University, after investigation, reasonably determines to be true will result in disciplinary action, including the possible termination of employment, dismissal, contractual relationship or other relationship of the offending party with the University, as it deems appropriate under the circumstances.